-6.5.7.6.2.3 Non-Spinning Reserve Service Deployment
+6.5.7.6.2.3 Non-Spinning Reserve Deployment

-(1) ERCOT shall deploy Non-Spin Service by operator Dispatch Instruction for the portion of On-Line Generation Resources that is only available through power augmentation and participating as Off-Line Non-Spin, Off-Line Generation Resources and Load Resources.
+(1) ERCOT shall deploy Non-Spin by operator Dispatch Instruction for the portion of On-Line Generation Resources that is only available through power augmentation and participating as Off-Line Non-Spin, Off-Line Generation Resources and Load Resources.
 ERCOT shall develop a procedure approved by TAC to deploy Resources providing Non-Spin Service.
 ERCOT Operators shall implement the deployment procedure when a specified threshold(s) in MW of capability available to SCED to increase generation is reached.
 ERCOT Operators may implement the deployment procedure to recover deployed RRS, ECRS, or when other Emergency Conditions exist.
 The deployment of Non-Spin must always be 100% of that scheduled on an individual Resource.

 (2) Once Non-Spin capacity from Off-Line Generation Resources providing Non-Spin is deployed and the Generation Resources are On-Line, ERCOT shall use SCED to determine the amount of energy to be dispatched from those Resources.